-The BNIA used requires discrete data, which ensures data noise and only the relative densities of each morphotype are important (Milns et al., 2010; Yu et al., 2004).
-Morphotype abundances by cell were split into three bins: zero counts, and counts below and above the median for the morphotype.
+The BNIA used requires discrete data, which ensures that correlations are not over-fitted to data noise and only the relative densities of each morphotype are important (Milns et al., 2010; Yu et al., 2004).
+Morphotype abundances by cell were split into three bins: zero counts, and counts below and above the median for the morphotype by site.
 For ecological species abundance datasets, three different bins have been deemed to be a good balance between maintaining information in the dataset (achieved with many bins) and increasing statistical power (achieved with fewer bins; Yu, 2005).

-In order to avoid Type I errors introduced by high numbers of morphotypes with zero counts, we excluded morphotypes which were found in fewer than 33% of the cells. , that this method of exclusion could potentially mean that a morphotype with high abundance in a very limited area is excluded from analyses.
-This exclusion happened in the Hill grid, where two taxa with sufficient overall abundance to be included (Actinauge abyssorum and Peniagone spp.), were excluded from the network analyses because of the aggregation of these taxa over a very limited area.
+In order to avoid Type I errors introduced by high numbers of morphotypes with zero counts, we excluded morphotypes which were found in fewer than 33% of the cells.
+Generally, the result is that low density (less common) morphotypes are excluded; however, this method of exclusion could potentially mean that a morphotype with high abundance in a very limited area is excluded from analyses.
+This latter type of exclusion happened in the Hill grid, where two taxa with sufficient overall abundance to be included (Actinauge abyssorum and Peniagone spp.), were excluded from the network analyses because of the aggregation of these taxa over a very limited area.
+While there may be subtle inter-specific correlations that we are unable to detect, it is unlikely that these less common morphotypes would have a significant influence on community dynamics.

 To further guard against Type I errors, we also used a method of contingency test filtering that removed from consideration an edge between two variables whose joint distribution showed no evidence of deviation from the distribution expected from their combined marginal distributions (chi-squared tests, p > 0.25; Milns et al., 2010).
-This threshold was used to ensure no chance of removing truly dependent dependencies, so that only artefacts such as those found between high zero counts were removed from consideration.
+This threshold was used to ensure no chance of removing truly dependent dependencies, so that only artefacts, such as those found between high zero counts, were removed from consideration.
 These links were provided to the BNIA to exclude from consideration.

 Bayesian network inference

 The BNIA software used was Banjo v2.0.0, a publicly available Java based algorithm (Bernard & Hartemink, 2006; Smith, Yu, Smulders, Hartemink & Jarvis, 2006).
 For details of the algorithm please see Smith et al. (2006) and Milns et al. (2010).
 The discretized data was input into Banjo which then generated a random network based on the input variables.
 A ‘greedy search’ was repeated 10 million times for each set of input data and the most probable network was then output.
-The maximum number of edges leading to a node was set to 3 to limit artefacts (Milns et al., 2010; Yu, 2005).
+The maximum number of edges leading to a node was set to 3 to balance predictive power with overfitting limit artefacts (Milns et al., 2010; Yu, 2005).

 To minimise bias from outliers, we bootstrapped at 95% level (Magurran, 2013) by randomly-selecting 95% of the total number of grids cells for each subsample and then finding the subsample network using Banjo.
 For each edge calculated, the probability of occurrence was calculated, and the resultant distributions analysed find the number of Gaussian sub-distributions using normal mixture models (Fraley, Raftery, Murphy & Scrucca, 2012).
 This probability distribution was bimodal for each dataset, which suggests that there were two distributions of edges, those with low probability of occurrence, and those highly probable edges.
 The final network for each area was taken to be those edges which were highly probable.
-The threshold for being labelled ‘highly probable’ depended on the network (as determined by the normal mixture modelling analyses): 55% for Central, 49 % for Hill and 52% for North Plain.
+The threshold for being labelled ‘highly probable’ depended on the network (as determined by the normal mixture modelling analyses): 55% for PAP Central, 49 % for Hill and 52% for North Plain.
 The magnitude of the occurrence rate is indicated in the network by the width of the line depicting the edge.